 St Martin’s Church, Martindale, often referred to as the ‘Old Church’ to avoid confusion with the nearby St Peter‘s Church which is situated half a mile down the valley.

-The path around the bottom of Hallin Fell.
+The path around the bottom of Hallin Fell, just over halfway round our Ullswater walk.

 The view north-east over Ullswater towards Pooley Bridge, which is situated on the northern tip of the lake.